Solving quantum rotor model with different Monte Carlo techniques: Algorithm

 \subsection{Cluster update}

 Here we employ the Wolff update scheme, it is one of the effective cluster update method~\cite{Wolff1989}.
 Since our model is XY model with O(2) symmetry, we can easily construct the global Wolff cluster.
 The basic principle is to grow a cluster with certain probability and change all of the site in the cluster.
-For our model, we choose a random vector at first and grow the cluster with the probability,
+For our model, we choose a random site at first and grow the cluster with the probability,

-where $\theta_{\mathbf{r}}$, $\theta_{\mathbf{r'}}$ are the neighboring unit vectors as before and $\hat r$ stands for a random unit vector pointing towards a direction within the angle of 0 to 2$\pi$.
+where $\Theta_{\mathbf{r}}$ are the neighboring unit vectors as before and $\hat r$ stands for a random unit vector pointing towards a direction within the angle of 0 to 2$\pi$.
 We define $R(\hat r)$ to be the operation of mirror symmetry along the mirror direction normal to $\hat r$.
-In one Monte Carlo update, we randomly choose one site and one vector $\hat r$ and grow cluster in both spatial and temporal bonds, then flip all the $\theta_\mathbf{r}$ in the cluster along the mirror direction normal to $\hat r$.
+In one Monte Carlo update, we randomly choose one site and one vector $\hat r$ and grow cluster in both spatial and temporal bonds, then reorient all the $\theta_\mathbf{r}$ in the cluster with respect to the mirror direction normal to $\hat r$.
+The sketch map of detailed update process is shown in Appendix~\ref{app:appB}.
 As will be shown in Sec.~\ref{sec:ivb}, the cluster update has much smaller autocorrelation time than the local and over-relaxation update schemes.